Chapter 2: Three Years Is Enough

 Snow jumped onto my lap as I sank onto the sofa, the divorce papers scattered where Blake had dropped them.
 My hand trembled slightly as I picked up a pen.
 Someone had to take the first step.
 Someone had to end this.

-I signed my name with careful precision, each stroke a goodbye to five years of one-sided love.
+I signed my name, each stroke a goodbye to five years of one-sided love.
 Then I reached for my phone and dialed a familiar number.

 "Astrid?
 I need your help."